What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: A typology of HVTs

 In what follows, I will restrict my considerations to locally determinate HVTs only.
-Perhaps my reasonings could also be applied, with some modifications, to locally determinate parts of locally indeterminate theories.
-However, the philosophical relevance of such an application would be unclear, given that such theories are already non-local in the sense that is stronger than causal non-locality.
-An immediate worry might be that the scope of my considerations will be, due to the mentioned restriction, too narrow.
-However, as we have seen, even the standard QM can be understood as a locally determinate theory if we reinterpret the role of the wave function in a way consistent with its not being a beable.
-(Importantly, this does not exclude its playing a role in determining the probabilities within that theory.)
-Similarly, any variant of QM that does not remove the wave function from the formalism can be understood as either locally indeterminate (if the wave function is included in the beables) or locally determinate (if the wave function is excluded from the beables), provided that all other beables are local.
+This is justified because, as we will see, Local Causality is formulated in the framework that presupposes local determinateness (see section \ref{subsec:state-of-region-Bell} and footnote \ref{fn:nonlocal-two-senses}).
+One might then worry that, since very few HVTs considered in the literature are locally determinate, the scope of Bell's theorem is rather limited, if we assume---as I do---that this theorem does not apply to locally indeterminate theories.
+There are two replies to this worry.
+First, as we have seen, even the standard QM can be understood as a locally determinate theory if we reinterpret the role of the quantum state in a way consistent with its not being a beable.
+Similarly, any variant of QM that does not remove the quantum state from the formalism can be understood as either locally indeterminate (if the quantum state is included in the beables) or locally determinate (if the quantum state is excluded from the beables), provided that all other beables are locally determinate.
 For example, some Bohmians have proposed understanding the wave function as ``a component of physical law rather than of the reality described by the law'' \citep[p.~33]{bohmian-wave-function}, which makes this variant of Bohmian mechanics locally determinate.
+Second, and more importantly, the target of Bell's theorem is not the known HVTs, which are usually deliberately developed so as to be consistent with many (or even all) predictions of QM, but their potential, more local competitors.
+Relatedly, although the theorem may exclude some of the known HVTs, its main message is the exclusion of the entire class of HVTs that are both locally determinate and locally causal; most theories in this class will never be explicitly formulated.